-Search for Excellence - Gold Miner Program with the UC Riverside Master Gardeners
+Search for Excellence - Gold Miner Program with the UCCE Master Gardeners of Riverside County

-As we are gearing up for the 2017 Statewide Master Gardener Conference in Long Beach, we thought we would highlight past winners of the Search For Excellence competition.
+As we are gearing up for the 2017 UC Master Gardener Conference in Long Beach, we thought we would highlight past winners of the Search For Excellence competition.
 Every three years the UC Master Gardener Program hosts a Search for Excellence (SFE) competition looking to recognize projects that exemplify the incredible impacts programs are making across the state.
 If your program is interested in showcasing projects happening in your county, you can find more information about the Search for Excellence competition on the 2017 conference website.
 The application deadline is May 1, 2017.
-In 2014, Riverside Master Gardeners took first place for their Gold Miners Program.
+In 2014, UCCE Master Gardeners of Riverside County took first place for their Gold Miners Program.

 In November, 2010 the Gold Miner program was established with representatives from nine areas of Riverside County:

 - Moreno Valley/Perris